All cars registered from March 2018 will contain the prefix ‘18’.

 Save thousands on a new car or van

-Trade in your old, dirty diesel motor in exchange for a spanking new eco model and reap the rewards.
-Yes, you’re saving the planet, but there’s some serious dosh up for grabs, too, with several major marques launching scrappage schemes in recent weeks.
+Thinking about trading in your old, dirty diesel motor for a spanking new eco model?
+You’re saving the planet, and if you look hard enough, there’s some serious dosh up for grabs, too.

 You could get £2,000 off for cars (or more, if combined with other offers), and up to £7,000 off for vans.